awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 If you receive a notification that your Aurora MySQL cluster can't use database activity streams because it can't access a AWS KMS endpoint, check if your Aurora DB cluster is public or private\.
 If your Aurora DB cluster is private, you must configure it to enable connections\.

 For an Aurora DB cluster to be public, it must be marked as publicly accessible\.
 If you look at the details for the DB cluster in the AWS Management Console, **Publicly Accessible** is **Yes** if this is the case\.
 The DB cluster must also be in an Amazon VPC public subnet\.
-For more information about publicly accessible DB instances, see [Working with a DB Instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md)\.
-For more information about public Amazon VPC subnets, see [Your VPC and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html)\.
+For more information about publicly accessible DB instances, see [Working with a DB instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md)\.
+For more information about public Amazon VPC subnets, see [Your VPC and subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html)\.

 If your Aurora DB cluster isn't publicly accessible and in a VPC public subnet, it is private\.
 You might keep your Aurora MySQL cluster private and use it with database activity streams\.
 If so, configure the cluster so that it can connect to Internet addresses through Network Address Translation \(NAT\)\.
-For more information about configuring NAT in your VPC, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html)\.
+For more information about configuring NAT in your VPC, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html)\.

-For more information about configuring VPC endpoints, see [VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)\.
+For more information about configuring VPC endpoints, see [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)\.

-## Starting a Database Activity Stream<a name="DBActivityStreams.Enabling"></a>
+## Starting a database activity stream<a name="DBActivityStreams.Enabling"></a>

 You start an activity stream at the DB cluster level to monitor database activity for all DB instances of the cluster\.
 Any DB instances added to the cluster are also automatically monitored\.